jandelgado/rabtap/README.md

                       single JSON file.
 JSON body is base64 encoded.
 Otherwise metadata and body (as-is) are saved separately.
  -k, --insecure       allow insecure TLS connections (no certificate check).
- -n, --no-color       don't colorize output.
- -r, --routingkey KEY routing key to use in publish mode.
+ -n, --no-color       don't colorize output (also environment variable NO_COLOR) -r, --routingkey KEY routing key to use in publish mode.
  --saveto DIR         also save messages and metadata to DIR.
  --show-default       include default exchange in output info command.